junwatu/svh/README.md

 Simple file server for web client app development.

-Svh will serve html, js, css or image files.
+Svh will serve html, js, css, image (any file actually except for dotfiles).
 It work more less like static file server but it has auto restart feature for file changes.

+####NOTE

+Tested only on UNIX/Linux based OS.

 Usage